botpress/readme/docs/Quick Start/build.md

 ## Configure your bot's behavior

-Let's add some custom behavior to our bot.
+Let's add some custom behavior to your bot.
 In Botpress, you configure your bot's behavior using Workflows.
-A Workflow is a visual, drag-and-drop representation of the steps your bot follows during a conversation with a user.
+A Workflow is a drag-and-drop canvas that represents the steps your bot follows during a conversation with a user.

 Each step in a Workflow is represented by a Node.
 Let's open the **Main** Workflow and take a look at its Nodes: